Trade Secrets: How to Work With Epoxy in Cold Weather

 1: USE FAST HARDENER

-The popular WEST SYSTEM 205 Fast Hardener was developed to be used at temperatures as low as 5°C. This hardener has been formulated to reduce the liquid and gel times in cold weather and so give a much better cure.
+The popular WEST SYSTEM 205 Fast Hardener was developed to be used at temperatures as low as 5°C (41°F).
+This hardener has been formulated to reduce the liquid and gel times in cold weather and so give a much better cure.

-There are also 206 Slow and 209 Extra Slow versions if your project is being assembled in the summer heat of the Med or Tropics.
+There is also the 206 Slow Hardener and the 209 Extra Slow Hardener versions if your project is being assembled in the summer heat of the Med or Tropics.
 (You can actually blend 205 and 206 together to give a ‘medium’ speed hardener but it is essential that you maintain the correct 5:1 ratio with the epoxy resin).

 2: WARM BEFORE USE